The Crying of Lot 49: Critical reception

 Critics have read the book as both an "exemplary postmodern text" and a parody of postmodernism.
-Contemporary reviews were mixed, with many critics comparing it unfavourably to Pynchon's first novel V..
+Contemporary reviews were mixed, with many critics comparing it unfavourably with Pynchon's first novel V..
 A reviewer in Time described the novel as "a metaphysical thriller in the form of a pornographic comic strip".
 In a positive The New York Times review, Richard Poirier wrote "Pynchon's technical virtuosity, his adaptations of the apocalyptic-satiric modes of Melville, Conrad, and Joyce, of Faulkner, Nathanael West, and Nabokov, the saturnalian inventiveness he shares with contemporaries like John Barth and Joseph Heller, his security with philosophical and psychological concepts, his anthropological intimacy with the off-beat – these evidences of extraordinary talent in the first novel continue to display themselves in the second".

 Self-reception

 Pynchon described, in the prologue to his 1984 collection Slow Learner, an "up-and-down shape of my learning curve" as a writer and specifically does not believe he maintained a "positive or professional direction" in the writing of The Crying of Lot 49, "which was marketed as a 'novel', and in which I seem to have forgotten most of what I thought I'd learned up until then".